Varnan/class_of_ifsc/README.md

     Navigate into the diretory [cd class_of_ifsc]
     Create a virtualenv
-    Install the dependencies on virtaulenv [pip install -r requirement.txt] Update the local_settings.py file with your keys from Facebook.
+    Install the dependencies on virtaulenv [pip install -r requirement.txt] Navigate into the class_of_ifsc directory [cd class_of_ifsc] Start the backend server [python manage.py runserver] Dump the sql db from the above DATA SOURCE
-    Navigate into the class_of_ifsc directory [cd class_of_ifsc] Start the backend server [python manage.py runserver] Visit the application on the browser - http:localhost:8000
+    Visit the application on the browser - http:localhost:8000 or Use the postman collection

 ## Built With
     Python - A programming language that lets you work quickly and integrate systems more effectively.